MileHacker Logo

 Smart Budget Choices

-• Stay in hostels (Aviemore Youth Hostel) or practice responsible wild camping.
+• Stay in hostels (Aviemore Youth Hostel) or exercise responsible wild camping.

 • Self-cater most meals by purchasing groceries from supermarkets.

-• Utilize public buses for inter-town travel where feasible.
+• Utilize public buses for inter-getting around town where feasible.

-• Focus on free activities: hiking, walking, cycling on public trails, and enjoying the natural scenery.
+• Focus on free activities: hiking, walking, cycling on public trails, plus being grateful for the natural scenery.
 Pack picnics for day trips.

 Mid-Range Traveler's Itinerary